Famous ice cream logos: The top American ice cream brands

 Magnum Logo

-The Magnum brand sails under the Unilever flag.
-The subtleties of branding unite it with the Wall’s brand, as evidenced by the iconic heart-shaped emblem that adorns Magnum’s packaging.
-This emblem, symbolizing love and passion, reflects the universal adoration for this frozen treat in the best possible way.
+The Magnum brand is under the Unilever flag.
+Its subtle branding unites it with the Wall brand, as evidenced by the iconic heart-shaped emblem on its packaging.
+This emblem, symbolizing love and passion, best reflects the universal adoration for this frozen treat.

 Nestlé